robotology-legacy/wysiwyd/main/src/modules/narrativeRelated/narrativeGraph/src/README.md

 ### lrh
-Each input/ouput is sent to the module `lrh` for analysis. to be compiled and run, `lrh` requires: python, and the librairy Oger installed.
-Information about how to install Oger can be found at: http://reservoir-computing.org/installing_oger lrh can be tested with the following command:
+Each input/ouput is sent to the module `lrh` for analysis.
+To be compiled and run, `lrh` requires: python, and the librairy Oger installed.
+Information about how to install Oger can be found at: http://reservoir-computing.org/installing_oger

+`lrh` can be tested with the following command:

 > `yarp rpc /lrh/rpc`